|

 first appeared, in Tasmania, in two multi-member

-electorates for its House of Assembly in 1896, and was extended to all
+electoral districts for its House of Assembly in 1896, and was extended to all

 5 Tasmanian Assembly multi-member electoral